krasa/GrepConsole/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem, do not needlessly crop it (space is free and  e.g. toolwindow title is important).

 **Environment :**
  - use a copy button in Help | About dialog